JonecoBoy/celular_coverage_prediction/README.md

 # celular_coverage_prediction
 I've done this for study purpose at the end of my engineering undergraduation in 2017.
 This code is free for any use.
+I'VE TESTED IN MATLAB 2018a and 2016a versions.
+I provided a dted file as example, if you use yours, remember to look at the scripts to change latlong links infos and the latlong boundaries/limits.
+The ellapsed time is based in a 4th generation Intel I7 notebook.
+The scripts takes a bit time to run because all of the calculus are done with matrices.

 ## Description